fossi-foundation/fossi-foundation.github.io/gsoc23-ideas.md

 *Mentor:* [Johan Euphrosine](mailto:proppy@google.com)

 ### TinyParrot: A minimal BlackParrot RISC-V Multicore variant
 *Details:* BlackParrot aims to be the default open-source, Linux-capable, cache-coherent, RV64GC multicore used by the world.
 It has been FPGA and Silicon-validated as an industry-strength design with leading efficiency.
-We wish to support open-source toolchains for FPGA and ASIC flows, but current open-source SRAM generators have not quite matured to make this seamless.
-This project will shrink BlackParrot to have extremely tiny caches, provide minimal ISA support and have other logic-saving optimizations with the goal of being able to easily synthesize to gates.
+We wish to make it even tinier.
+This project will look into various size optimizations which may include parameterizing out support for the RISC-V MFD extensions or remapping FPGA primitives using the portability layer in BaseJump STL.
+The final optimizations may depend on the applicant's skill set.
+At the end of this project, we hope to use the ZynqParrot infrastructure to fit a BlackParrot multicore into affordable educational FPGA boards such as the Z2!

-*Skill level:* beginner-intermediate
+*Skill level:* intermediate

 *Project length:* medium (175 hours)